Want to Be an MBA Journal Writer?

 2. Name of the university you (or your significant other) will be attending, the type of MBA program (i.e. full-time, part-time, distance-MBA, Executive MBA, etc.), and the program's length.
 Applicants should describe the kind of MBA program they hope to attend, and the stage of the application process they're in (Have you taken the GMAT?
 Have you begun visiting schools?).

 4. Permanent contact info (Mailing address, e-mail, and phone number) -- where you can be reached until October 31, 2006

 5. Digital photo (taken recently in either .jpg or .gif format)

 We'll be looking forward to reviewing your entries.
 Selections will be made in late August.
 All applicants will be notified of our decisions.

-* (Note: This is an extension from the original June 7 deadline.)
+*Please note that this is an extension from the original June 26 deadline.